-Investigators must maintain the confidentiality of the investigation to within the confines of PAIC until its findings are a matter of public record.
+Investigators must maintain the confidentiality and security of information relating to the investigation within the confines of PAIC until its findings are a matter of public record.

 Communication

 The complainant and surveyors subject to the investigation will be informed of its progress throughout the investigation.